(five pages, handwritten) so i haven’t changed the ‘diary’ style.

 nobody really knows or can use reality. i mean nobody undeveloped of course; even then we are still swimming in a soup of imagination.

-eventually we see once and for all escape is only a strange wish in reality. searching for a guiding principle and finding nothing that doesn’t shred with time. acceptance is within reach but it is diverted by a fundamental desire to function better.
+eventually we see once and for all that escape is only a strange wish in reality. searching for a guiding principle and finding nothing that doesn’t shred with time. acceptance is within reach but it is diverted by a fundamental desire to function better.